Qambar-12/PaperTalks/README.md

 # PaperTalks

-AI-powered pipeline that reimagines peer review as engaging podcast conversations, powered by CrewAI and ElevenLabs.
+AI-powered pipeline that reimagines research review as engaging podcast conversations, powered by CrewAI and ElevenLabs.

 ## 🚀 Features